Caretaker government of Canada: Post-election

 If the incumbent prime minister or premier will after an election continue to command a majority of seats in the House of Commons or the provincial legislature, the incumbent government ceases to operate in a caretaker mode.

 When an opposition party wins enough seats at a general election to be able to command a majority in the House of Commons or the provincial legislature, the convention is for the incumbent Prime Minister or Premier to publicly concede defeat and, still in caretaker mode, give formal advice to the Governor General or Lieutenant Governor of no longer being able to govern and advising who should be invited to form government, which is usually the leader of the party who now commands a majority of votes in the House of Commons or the provincial legislature.

-The Governor General or Lieutenant Governor requests the incumbent Prime Minister or Premier and his or her Ministers to remain in office on a caretaker basis until a new government is sworn in, and contacts the nominated successor and invites them to form a government.
-The nominated successor accepts the invitation and undertakes to inform the Governor General or Lieutenant Governor when the new Ministry is in a position to be sworn in.
-In the meantime, the caretaker government continues in office until the new government is sworn in.
+If after a general election where the opposition obtained the majority at the polls the government refused to resign and clung to office, it would thereby commit a fundamental breach of convention, one so serious indeed that it could be regarded as tantamount to a coup d'état.
+The remedy in this case would lie with the Governor General or the Lieutenant Governor as the case might be who would be justified in dismissing the ministry and in calling on the opposition to form the government.